Clothing

 -

-1 wool sweater or fleece shirt
+1 wool or fleece top (sweater or shirt)

 -